-10.1 Subject to this clause, an employee (other than a casual employee) is entitled to access up five working days (pro rata for part-time employees) of their accrued sick leave entitlement
+10.1 Subject to this clause, an employee (other than a casual employee) is entitled to access up to five working days (pro rata for part-time employees) of their accrued sick leave entitlement on the birth or adoption of a child/ren for whom the employee has direct care responsibility.
+The leave will be taken as full working day/s within 3 months of the birth or adoption of the child/ren.

-- on the birth or adoption of a child/ren for whom the employee has direct care responsibility.
-The leave will be taken as full working day/s within 3 months of the birth or adoption of the child/ren. - 10.2 The administrative arrangements for taking this leave will generally be as applicable to Family Carer's Leave.
+10.2 The administrative arrangements for taking this leave will generally be as applicable to Family Carer's Leave.

-11. DOMESTIC / RELATIONSHIP VIOLENCE
+11. DOMESTIC / RELATIONSHIP VIOLENCE LEAVE

-11.1 The parties acknowledge that an employee who is experiencing domestic or relationship violence (actual or threatened) can make reasonable use of, and be provided reasonable access to existing leave and flexible and safe working arrangements.
+- 11.1 The parties acknowledge that an employee who is experiencing domestic or relationship violence (actual or threatened) can make reasonable use of, and be provided reasonable access to existing leave and flexible and safe working arrangements. - 11.2 The parties note that Regulation 9(8) of the Public Sector Regulations 2010 operates to apply the domestic/family violence leave provisions of up to 15 days of special leave with pay per annum to all Public Sector employees including Assistants.